kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 * Failure: The Container failed the diagnostic.
 * Unknown: The diagnostic failed, so no action should be taken.

-The kubelet can optionally perform and react to two kinds of probes on running
+The kubelet can optionally perform and react to three kinds of probes on running
 Containers:

 * `livenessProbe`: Indicates whether the Container is running.
 If